IBM-Bluemix-Docs/node/cloudant.md

 # Storing documents in {{site.data.keyword.cloud_notm}}
 {: #cloudant}

-{{site.data.keyword.cloudantfull}} is a document-oriented DataBase as a Service (DBaaS).
-It stores data as documents in JSON format.
-It is built with scalability, high availability, and durability in mind, and it is easy to configure for use in Node.js applications. {{site.data.keyword.cloudant_short_notm}} comes with a wide variety of indexing options that include MapReduce, {{site.data.keyword.cloudant_short_notm}} Query, full-text indexing, and geospatial indexing.
+{{site.data.keyword.cloudantfull}} is a document-oriented Database as a Service (DBaaS).
+It stores data as documents in JSON format. {{site.data.keyword.cloudant_short_notm}} is built with scalability, high availability, and durability in mind, and is easy to configure for use in Node.js applications.
+It comes with a wide variety of indexing options that includes MapReduce, {{site.data.keyword.cloudant_short_notm}} Query, full-text indexing, and geospatial indexing.
 The replication capabilities make it easy to keep data in sync between database clusters, desktop PCs, and mobile devices.
 {:shortdesc}

 For more information, see [{{site.data.keyword.cloudant_short_notm}} Basics](/docs/services/Cloudant/basics/index.html#cloudant-nosql-db-basics){:new_window}.